Nissan Skyline: 2017 update

 The 2017 update went on sale on 20 December 2017 in Japan.
 Changes include redesigned bumper for Type SP, Type P, 350 GT Hybrid models, 9 body colors (including Imperial Amber), new standard Cutting brilliant 19-inch aluminum wheel for Type SP and 18-inch aluminum wheel with chrome color coat for Type P models, reduced size of the horn pad, stitches added to the instrument panel, ring lighting of the analog meter is changed to gray and new Ambient Light System option.

 2019 update

 The 2019 update went on sale on 16 July 2019 in Japan.
 Changes include redesigned front fascia to be more similar to the R35 GT-R, reuse of Nissan logo emblems, rounded taillamps akin to older Skyline models, addition of 3.0 L VR30DDTT twin turbo V6 engine option and discontinuation of Mercedes-Benz 274930 engine option, and introduction of ProPilot 2.0 safety system.
 This update also reintroduced the "400R" moniker, which is equivalent to the US market Q50 Red Sport 400 grade.
 The 400R grade has a power output of 405 PS from its VR30DDTT engine.

+On 16 May 2022, production of the Skyline Hybrid was discontinued.